 Pupils have the opportunity, outwith school hours, to participate in a variety of activities.
-In recent years, these have included netball, basketball, chess, dance, 'Multi-Activity', hockey, football, ICT, board games, crafts and Science Clubs.
 The selection of these depends on the goodwill and availability of staff and parents willing to supervise these sessions.
 We are always keen to support parents who wish to organise, or help with, any appropriate activities at lunchtime or after school.
 Sport Aberdeen has Active School Co-ordinators who can provide information about clubs throughout the city offering different sports activities.